-The monthly average rainfall and point potential evapotranspiration data must be obtained from the Australian Bureau of Meteorology (BoM).
+The monthly average rainfall and point potential evapotranspiration data must be obtained from The National Climate Database, hosted by NIWA.
 It should be noted that 'evapotranspiration' and 'evaporation' are not the same.
 'Point potential' evapotranspiration data should be used.
 The highest resolution grid point extractions from base climatological data sets are required.
 For rainfall, the highest resolution currently available is based on a 2.5km grid.
 For point potential evapotranspiration, the highest resolution currently available is based on a 10km grid.
 Once the project team has extracted the data in the necessary format, it should be entered for each month